subsyncit/subsyncit/README.md

 # Glossary

 * Client - a workstation, laptop or mobile device.
-* Server - a computer on which a suitable Subversion is installed (Mod_Web_Dav, SVNAutoversioning and others on).
+* Server - a computer on which a suitable Subversion is installed (Mod_Web_Dav, SVNAutoversioning 'on', and others on).
 * Remote Subversion Repository (or repo) - on the server, a configuration of subversion that can take commits for so-authorized people.
 * Local Sync Directory - on the client a single directory, the contents for which will synchronized up and down to the remote Subversion repo.